 In 2016, there was excitement as the healthcare magazine ‘GP Online’ proudly announced that ‘GPs should consider prescribing ‘bridging’ hormone treatment to transgender patients attempting to self-medicate while they await specialised gender identity treatment, GMC guidance recommends.’

-With waiting times for specialist appointments increasing rather than decreasing, this was real positive news for trans people.
+With waiting times for specialist appointments increasing rather than decreasing, this was incredibly positive news for trans people.

 In 2020, the GMC advice continues to make the following recommendation to doctors: